Ahkello Witherspoon: 2018

-Throughout training camp, he competed against K'Waun Williams, Jimmie Ward, D. J. Reed, Emmanuel Moseley, Tarvarius Moore, and Tarvarus McFadden to be the No. 2 starting cornerback.
-Head coach Kyle Shanahan named Witherspoon and Richard Sherman the starting cornerbacks to begin the regular season.
+Throughout training camp, Witherspoon competed against K'Waun Williams, Jimmie Ward, D. J. Reed, Emmanuel Moseley, Tarvarius Moore, and Tarvarus McFadden to be the No. 2 starting cornerback.
+Head coach Kyle Shanahan named him and Richard Sherman the starting cornerbacks to begin the regular season.

-In Week 3, he collected a season-high five solo tackles during a 27–38 loss at the Kansas City Chiefs.
-On December 16, 2018, Witherspoon made one solo tackle before exiting in the third quarter of the 49ers' 26–23 victory at the Seattle Seahawks due to knee injury.
-On December 18, 2018, the 49rs placed him on injured reserve for the rest of the season (Weeks 16–17) due to his knee injury.
-He ended his sophomore season in the NFL with a total of 37 combined tackles (30 solo), four passes defended, and a fumble recovery in 14 games and 12 starts.
+During a Week 3 38–27 road loss to the Kansas City Chiefs, Witherspoon collected a season-high five solo tackles.
+During Week 15 against the Seattle Seahawks, he had a solo tackle before leaving the eventual 26–23 overtime victory in the third quarter with a knee injury.
+On December 18, 2018, Witherspoon was placed on injured reserve.

+Witherspoon finished his second professional season with 37 combined tackles (30 solo), four pass deflections, and a fumble recovery in 14 games and 12 starts.

 2019

-He entered training camp projected to be the No. 2 starting cornerback.
+Witherspoon entered training camp projected to be the No. 2 starting cornerback.
 He competed against Jason Verrett, K'Waun Williams, and D. J. Reed.
-Head coach Kyle Shanahan named him a starting cornerback to begin the season and paired him with Richard Sherman.
+Head coach Kyle Shanahan named Witherspoon a starting cornerback to begin the season and paired him with Richard Sherman.

-On September 8, 2019, Witherspoon made two solo tackles, set a season-high with three pass deflections, and intercepted a pass thrown by Jameis Winston to running back Dare Ogunbowale and returned it 25–yards for his first career touchdown during a 31–17 victory at the Tampa Bay Buccaneers.
-He was inactive due to a foot injury for six consecutive games (Weeks 5–10).
-In Week 17, he set a season-high five solo tackles and broke up two passes during a 26–21 win at the Seattle Seahawks.
-He finished the regular season with 28 combined tackles (24 solo), a career-high nine pass deflections, an interception, and a touchdown in ten games and eight starts.
+During the season-opening 31–17 road victory over the Tampa Bay Buccaneers, Witherspoon had two solo tackles, a season-high with three pass deflections, and intercepted a pass thrown by Jameis Winston to running back Dare Ogunbowale and returned it 25 yards for his first career touchdown.
+Witherspoon was inactive due to a foot injury for six consecutive games (Weeks 5–10).
+In the regular season finale against the Seahawks on Sunday Night Football, he recorded a season-high five solo tackles and two pass deflections during the 26–21 road victory.

-The San Francisco 49ers finished the 2019 NFL season first in the NFC West with a 13–3 record and clinched a playoff berth and a first round bye.

-In the playoffs, he was demoted to a backup role to Emmanuel Moseley after a poor performance in the Divisional Round against the Minnesota Vikings.
-The 49ers went on to reach Super Bowl LIV, but lost 31–20 to the Kansas City Chiefs.
+Witherspoon finished the regular season with 28 combined tackles (24 solo), a career-high nine pass deflections, an interception, and a touchdown in 10 games and eight starts.
+The 49ers finished the season atop the NFC West with a 13–3 record and clinched the #1-seed in the playoffs.
+In the Divisional Round against the Minnesota Vikings, Witherspoon was demoted to a backup role to Emmanuel Moseley after a poor performance.
+The 49ers went on to reach Super Bowl LIV, but lost 31–20 to the Chiefs.
 Witherspoon finished the Super Bowl with one tackle.